bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

 # Extractors: Programmable Matching on Virtual Nodes

-The first key innovation that this DSL introduces is in how it allows patterns, or *left-hand sides* of rewrite rules, to *match* on input terms.
+The first key innovation that this DSL introduces is in how it allows patterns to *match* on input terms.

 A vanilla term-rewriting system operates on trees of nodes and transforms a single input tree (which is usually reified as an actual